cleytonmessias/cleytonmessias.github.io/source/_posts/2014-04-06-how-i-built-my-jekyll-blog.markdown

 {% img /images/posts/sublime_markdown.png %}

-To sumarize this post, I've talked about:
+To summarize this post, I've talked about:

 - A little about me
 - Jekyll